bcgov/ligo/README.rst

 Features
 --------

-* Support for deterministic linking with probabilistic linking coming soon
+* Support for deterministic linking with probabilistic linking underway
 * Support for multi-step projects
     * Each step allows you to define a specific blocking (filtering the search space) and linking criteria
     * For de-duplication, you can choose the step(s) where entities are identified (i.e., you can join multiple de-duplication steps)
     * You can have multiple records representing the same entity; the software links entities (not records).
 At each step, only not-linked entities are evaluated.
 * Comparison rules such as SoundEx, Levenshtein and Jaro-Winkler allow you to tailor matching criteria for individual fields
 * Designed for handling large datasets
 * Results in CSV and PDF for easy processing / viewing
+* Can run in both offline workstations and cloud environments
+* Supports running concurrent sessions on cloud infrastructure.

 Errors / Bugs
 -------------

-If something is not behaving intuitively, it is likely a bug, and `should be reported <https://github.com/bcgov-c/data-linking-ui/issues>`_
+If something is not behaving intuitively, it is likely a bug, and `should be reported <https://github.com/bcgov/LIGO/issues>`_

 Dependencies